seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 $db = $factory->createLazyConnection('root:@localhost/test');
 {% endhighlight %}

+The main idea of lazy connection is that internally it lazily creates the underlying database connection only on demand once the first request is invoked and it will queue all outstanding requests until the underlying connection is ready.

-## Creating the Basic Routes
+## Creating Basic Routes

 We will now create the routes to handle getting all the users and creating a new user.
-Both of them will be handled using the `/users` route.
+Both routes will be handled using the `/users` path.

 ## Getting All Users
 ### GET /users

-Create a middleware `$listUsers` and pass instance of the connection inside.
+Create a middleware `$listUsers` and pass an instance of the connection inside.
 Now, we are ready to execute queries.
-Select all users and return them as json object:
+Select all users and return them as a JSON object:

 {% highlight php %}
 $listUsers = function () use ($db) {